 1) Have a clarity on what you own

-For a successful sale of your Startup, get to know your buyer first.
+There is a huge difference between you approaching someone and someone approaching you.
+Most startups are a complete mess.
+This creates plenty of doubt when the buyers are considering a deal with you.
+For a successful sale of your startup, get to know your buyer first.
 Plan yours acquires 18 months in advance of the sale.
 For selling a startup, you need an experienced attorney in order to have a perfect sale.

 2) Being realistic always works

 You can sell the whole project with all the assets at one go but many buyers will be asking you to continue working on it or provide minimum support for a certain period of time.
 So being realistic with your deals will always be appreciated.